YoyoLiuuu/FoodNet/README.md

 ![image](https://github.com/YoyoLiuuu/ArtistNetwork/assets/89408618/58ac8d80-247e-409f-b167-fde1fd573a24)

 To run the program on Set 1 (actual set), comment out line 8 and uncomment line 7 in main.py.
-This will take a very long time (4 to 15+ min, depending on computing power) to run, but once finished it will produce a graph like this:
+This will take a long time (4~5 min) to run, but once finished it will produce a graph like this:

 ![image](https://github.com/YoyoLiuuu/ArtistNetwork/assets/89408618/42f56172-7787-4325-a11b-a7e498251f92)